'Stubborn' Catalans unbowed as Spain accuses leader of rebellion

-BARCELONA, Spain — Backers of Catalan independence vowed to continue their struggle to break up Spain even as the country's government moved to prosecute the movement’s leaders for rebellion Monday.
+BARCELONA, Spain — Backers of Catalan independence vowed Monday to continue their struggle to break up Spain even as the country's government moved to prosecute the movement’s leaders for rebellion.

 Xavier Pascual Jordana, a bartender in Barcelona’s Gracia neighborhood, admitted he was relatively late to the cause.
 But recent events, such as the sight of police beating voters trying to cast ballots during a disputed independence referendum on Oct.
 1, had driven him in that direction.